-Budgeted cost: £ 12,600
+Budgeted cost: £ 13,600

 Activity Evidence that supports this approach Challenge number(s) addressed We will support pupils' social, emotional and behavioural needs by offering additional support.
 We will buy into the SLA for Caritas Counselling and also Foundation 92.
 Social and emotional skills support effective learning and are linked to positive outcomes later in life.
 Schools may consider whole-class approaches as well as targeted interventions, monitoring the impact of these choices carefully.
-Supporting resources: The EEF guidance report on Improving Social and Emotional Learning in Primary Schools includes 5 core competencies to be taught explicitly.
-3 The EEF guidance report on Improving Behaviour in Schools includes 6 recommendations to support evidence- informed decisions about behaviour strategies.

-The EEF Toolkit has a and emotional learning interventions Extracurricular activities, including sports, outdoor activities, arts, culture and trips will be paid for if costs prevent a pupil accessing these opportunities.
-Extracurricular activities are an part of education in its own rig approaches may increase englearning, but it is important to increased engagement will be into improved teaching and less Supporting resources: The EEF Toolkit has a strar participation.
-Communication with parents will help identify what support families would like to support learning.
+Supporting resources: The EEF guidance report on Improving Social and Emotional Learning in Primary Schools includes 5 core 3 competencies to be taught explicitly.
+The EEF guidance report on Improving Behaviour in Schools includes 6 recommendations to support evidence- informed decisions about behaviour strategies.
+The EEF Toolkit has a strand on social and emotional learning and behaviour interventions Extracurricular activities, including sports, outdoor activities, arts, culture and trips will be paid for if costs prevent a pupil accessing these opportunities.
+Extracurricular activities are an important part of education in its own right.
+These approaches may increase engagement in learning, but it is important to consider how increased engagement will be translated into improved teaching and learning.
+Supporting resources: The EEF Toolkit has a strand on arts participation.
+3 Communication with parents will help identify what support families would like to support learning.
 All subject Leaders will be holding Parent Workshops.
-Levels of parental engagemen consistently associated with imacademic outcomes.
-Practicals such as supporting shared bottailoring positive communication learning, can prove actionable Supporting resources: al The EEF Toolkit has a strarengagement.
-The EEF guidance report of Working with Parents to Su Children's Learning' offers paperoaches and insights for communicating and support or S. and trips will be paid for if costs prevent a pupil accessing these opportunities.
-Communication with parents will help identify what support families would like to support learning.
-All subject Leaders will be holding Parent Workshops.
-Levels of parental engagement consistently associated with im academic outcomes.
-Practical such as supporting shared bot tailoring positive communication learning, can prove actionable Supporting resources: The EEF Toolkit has a strar engagement.
-The EEF Toolkit has a strar engagement.
-The EEF Toolkit has a strar engagement.
-The EEF guidance report of 'Working with Parents to Su Children's Learning' offers papproaches and insights for
+Levels of parental engagement are consistently associated with improved academic outcomes.
+Practical approaches, such as supporting shared book reading, or tailoring positive communications about learning, can prove actionable for schools.
+Supporting resources: The EEF Toolkit has a strand on parental engagement.
+The EEF guidance report on 'Working with Parents to Support Children's Learning' offers practical approaches and insights for communicating and supporting parents.
+4

-Total budgeted cost: £ 35,251
+Total budgeted cost: £ 42,802